Gabsii/spoti-vote/README.md

 By running `npm run test-frontend` and `npm run test-backend` you can start a jest testing environment for the frontend and backend respectively.

+You can also run `npm run update` to update all npm packages.

 # Credits

 ## Frameworks/Tools